gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 --- abstract

-This document updates IETF document references of the IETF Trust to include its successor the IETF Intellectual Property Management Corporation.
+This document updates IETF documents that reference the IETF Trust to include the Trust's successor, the IETF Intellectual Property Management Corporation.

 --- middle

 # Introduction

-The IETF Trust, a Virginia Common Trust was establised in 2005 to be the intellectical property rights (IPR) manager for the IETF activity.
-The IETF Trust has held and managed IPR rights include those granted by authors of IETF Contributions and IETF Documents following the terms of BCP78, currently specified in RFC5378 and its predecessors.
+The IETF Trust, a Virginia Common Trust was established in 2005 to be the intellectucal property rights (IPR) manager for the IETF activity.
+The IETF Trust has held and managed IPR rights including those granted by authors of IETF Contributions and IETF Documents following the terms of BCP78, currently specified in RFC5378 and its predecessors.

-The IETF Intellectual Property Management Corporation (IPMC) is a Delaware not-for-profit corportion estblished in 2022 with the intention of being the successor to the IETF Trust, replacing it and assuming all its roles and responsibitlies.
+The IETF Intellectual Property Management Corporation (IPMC) is a Delaware not-for-profit corportion established in 2022 to succeed the IETF Trust, replacing it and assuming all its roles and responsibitlies.

-This document recognizes for IETF documentation purposes the IETC IPMC's successor role and updates IETF documents with this recognition.
+This document recognizes for IETF documentation purposes the IETF IPMC's successor role and updates IETF documents with this recognition.

 ## IETF Trust